cedadev/jasmin-workshop/exercises/ex01/README.md

 Once logged in to the sci machine, you can run a simple graphical command like `xeyes` or `xclock` and observe the output on the desktop.
 You can kill these applications with `CTRL-c`.

 > [!NOTE]
-> As [described here](https://help.jasmin.ac.uk/article/4810-graphical-linux-desktop-access-using-nx), the `nx-login` servers include a Firefox web browser which can be used for using some web-based tools which may only be available within JASMIN.
-Please do not use them for general web browsing, and please use Firefox on the `nx-login` machines rather than the `sci` machines, to preserve resources for processing on the `sci` machines.
+> As [described here](https://help.jasmin.ac.uk/article/4810-graphical-linux-desktop-access-using-nx), the `nx` servers include a Firefox web browser which can be used for using some web-based tools which may only be available within JASMIN.
+Please do not use them for general web browsing, and please use Firefox on the `nx` machines rather than the `sci` machines, to preserve resources for processing on the `sci` machines.
 The same article also discusses why using the NX client significantly improves performance for graphical applications run on JASMIN, if you're viewing the output somewhere remote to JASMIN.